braz/the-little-mongodb-book/en/mongodb.markdown

 The `explain()` method can be used with any command that could use an index, like `aggregate`, `update`, etc.

 ## Stats ##
 You can obtain statistics on a database by typing `db.stats()`.
 Most of the information deals with the size of your database.
 You can also get statistics on a collection, say `unicorns`, by typing `db.unicorns.stats()`.
 Most of this information relates to the size of your collection and its indexes.
-If you are using Atlas, there are multiple metrics screens showing you the same stats data in graphical format over time.
+If you are using Atlas, there are multiple metrics screens showing you the same statistical data in graphical format over time.

 ## Profiler ##
 You can enable the MongoDB profiler by executing: